Arnav-panjla/Robo-Drone/PCBs/Drone/README.md

 ### Safety Precautions
 - Ensure all connections are secure to prevent shorts.
-- Use appropriate heat sinks for MOSFETs if necessary to avoid overheating.
+- Beware of heating of MOSFETs, heatsink not used therefore avoid continuous usage.
 - Double-check component ratings to avoid damage.

 ---